BIG-MAP/WP4APIExample/README.md

 # Pump API

-This more elaborated version of the API adds more functionality by wrapping the pump in a pump_water operation, which enables the posibility of turning the pump on for an specified amount of time and also to take measurements of temperature using a temperature probe.
-This version also organizes the data to be validated in the JSON request and the data to be sent as a JSON response using models (Specifications of fields and their values).
+This more elaborated version of the API adds more functionality by wrapping the pump in a pump_water operation, which enables the posibility of turning the pump on for an specified amount of time and also of taking measurements of temperature using a temperature probe.

+This version also validates data in the expected JSON request and data to be sent as a JSON response using models.
 The next diagram shows the main hardware components that are coupled to the API.

 <img src="https://github.com/rmorenoga/pump-api/blob/devel/ReadmeImages/PumpSensorTank.jpg" width="700">

 ## Specification

-The pump API only accepts a POST request at /pump_water that sets up the pump_water operation, the request must include a JSON document as a body with the operation parameters, here is an example of a valid JSON body.
+The pump API only accepts a POST request at /pump_water that sets up and runs the pump_water operation.
+The request must include a JSON document as a body with the operation parameters, here is an example of a valid JSON body.

 ```javascript
 {